russ/sidekiq-history/README.md

 Nothing left to do.
 Mount sidekiq, and go to the web interface.
 You'll see a shiny new History tab!

+By default it will keep history on the last 1000 jobs.
+To change that set `SIDEKIQ_HISTORY_MAX_COUNT = 10000`.
+Be careful because the data is persisted in Redis Sorted Set and it WILL take up RAM.
+Max possible value is 4294967295 per Redis limit.

 ## Screenshot

 ![Web UI](https://github.com/russ/sidekiq-history/raw/master/examples/screenshot.png)